 To study the effect of salinity of irrigation water used on the surface and subsurface layers of the study soils.

-To study the best leaching method for removing salts from irrigated soils.
+To study theeffective leaching method for removing salts from irrigated soils.

 To determine the effect of leaching type and leaching water on some soil properties.

-Materials and Methods
+Material and Methods

 Soil Sample Collection and Preparation for the Study

 Three sites were selected within Nineveh Governorate (Al-Hamdaniya, Al-Nimrud, and Mahlabiya).
 These sites are important agriculturally, being cultivated with cereal and vegetable crops and receiving supplemental irrigation.
-Sample collection began on 13/9 /2024 and ended on 21/ 9/2024 .
-Natural surface soil samples were taken to a depth of (0-15 cm).
+Sample collection began on 13/9 /2024 and ended on 21/ 9/2024 . soil samples were taken to a depth of (0-15 cm).
 Three sites were studied for each study area (Al-Hamdaniya, Al-Nimrud, and Mahlabiya): a site without irrigation and two sites with supplemental irrigation using well water.
 Well water samples were taken from the same wells from which the soil is irrigated, to prepare them for analysis to determine their salinity and confirm whether this was the cause of the salinization of the study sites' soils, according to the methods described in (Salem and Ali, 2017).